Retired, University at Buffalo Law School

 Bob is excited to be a member of the GEC Board because he knows “that girls education is crucial to developing a sustainable world”.
 He believes GEC’s support for green projects incorporating renewable energy, “Can be an important model of how to successfully meld international educational and environmental priorities.”

 Kevin Crosby is a Partner and Director of Education & Training Services for Full Circle Studios, a digital media company in Buffalo.
 He is also very active in Rotary International.
-Kevin is a member of the Buffalo Sunrise Rotary Club.
+Kevin is a member and Past President of the Buffalo Sunrise Rotary Club.
 In 2015-16, he served as District Governor for Rotary District 7090, which encompasses 69 Rotary clubs in WNY and southern Ontario.
 He is also a Past President of the Buffalo-Niagara Chapter of the Association for Talent Development, formerly the American Society for Training and Development.

 He is also Vice President of Marketing for the Niagara Frontier Chapter of the American Society for Training and Development.

 Kevin received a Ph.D in Research and Evaluation in Instructional Communications from the University at Buffalo, and earned a bachelor’s in psychology from Wake Forest University.
 Kevin and his wife, Nancy, have four adult children and five grandchildren.

 “I have two areas of special interest” regarding the GEC Kitenga project, Kevin says.
 “Working with my Rotary club to provide clean drinking water and sanitation facilities; and helping to bring information technology to the campus.”